GinjaChris/dnssec_live/README.md

 - Internet connectivity is required to destination port 53 UDP (and ideally TCP too) for DNS resolution.

 - It is a live medium so if you reboot any changes you made are lost.
+To avoid this, install to disk or take a snapshot.

 - We use a UK key layout by default.